Skip to main content

 What about my failed aluminum slider with fogged glass?

-The fogging means the insulating glass seal has failed and the window is no longer providing modern energy performance.
-Replacement is the right answer.
+The fogging means the insulating-glass seal has failed and the window is no longer providing modern energy performance — the inert-gas fill has migrated out and condensation is forming between the panes.
+Replacement is the only real answer; seal repair isn't economically viable on 30–50 year old aluminum sliders.
 New vinyl or fiberglass-clad slider with current low-E argon glass package: $700–$1,500 per window.
+The replacement payback through reduced Idaho Power bills is typically 8–12 years.

 Do I need to repaint my exterior after window replacement?

-Possibly — depends on whether new exterior trim is installed and how dramatic the change is.
-We integrate new windows with existing exterior trim where possible.
-Where new trim is installed, it's painted to match existing color.
-Significant trim changes may warrant exterior repainting.
+Possibly — depends on whether new exterior trim is installed and how dramatic the visual change is.
+We integrate new windows with existing exterior trim where condition allows.
+Where new trim is installed (often the case on aluminum-slider replacement scope where the original integration was minimal), it's painted to match existing color at no extra charge.
+Significant trim changes may warrant exterior repainting scope; we discuss timing at consultation.

 What about lead paint inside my window casings?

 Substantial.
-Original single-pane wood windows have U-factor around 1.0; modern double-pane low-E has U-factor 0.30.
-Heat loss roughly 4× less.
+Original 1948–1965 single-pane wood windows have U-factor approximately 1.0; modern double-pane low-E argon replacements deliver U-factor approximately 0.30.
+That's roughly a 4× improvement in window-related heat loss, which Boise's high-summer-cooling-load and cold-winter climate notices specifically on west-facing exposures with afternoon sun and on north-facing bedrooms in winter.
 On a typical Bench ranch with 10–15 single-pane windows, full replacement can cut window-related energy loss by 60–75%.
-The energy savings on Idaho Power bills typically pay back ~30–40% of replacement cost over 15–20 years.
+Idaho Power energy savings typically pay back 30–40% of replacement cost over a 15–20 year hold period.

 Ready to start your Boise Bench window replacement project?